Does Carrying A Heavy Backpack or Bag Make the Curve Worse?

 Scoliosis refers to a condition where the spine curves sideways.
 Symptoms of this condition include an uneven waist, a hip that is higher than the other, or a more prominent shoulder blade on one side.

-Scoliosis can affect people irrespective of their age, but it is more rampant in children that are at least 11 years old.
-It affects children that are experiencing growth defects before puberty (although it can also affect older adults).
+Scoliosis can affect people irrespective of their age, but it is more rampant in children who are at least 11 years old.
+It affects children who are experiencing growth defects before puberty (although it can also affect older adults).
 Girls are also at a higher risk of having a curved spine, and genetics can also be responsible for the condition.
 You may have scoliosis if you have a family member that has it.

 Scoliosis symptoms are not always obvious, but those with mild cases of scoliosis often lean more toward either the left or right side.
 They also have uneven shoulders, hips, and collarbones due to the curvature of the spine.